Giorgionocera/go-bitsong/x/nft/spec/README.md

 *NFT* (**Non-Fungible Token**) are particular type of token used to represent somthing that is *unique*. **Non-fungible**, in fact, is an economic term generally used to describe things which have been considered in their identity and are not replaceable with any other asset.

 To make it clearer the difference between *fungible* and *non-fungible* tokens we can use an example.
-Let's assume that Alice has got a 5 euro banknote.
-Also Bob has got a 5 euro bankonote.
-If Alice exchange this bankonote with bob, in the end, nothing changes.
-This is possible because money is a **fungible** commodity, and each banknote is exchangeable for any other if it is part of the same denomination.
+Let's assume that Alice has got a 2 euro coin.
+Also Bob has got a 2 euro coin.
+If Alice exchange this coin with bob, in the end, nothing changes.
+This is possible because money is a **fungible** commodity, and each coin is exchangeable for any other if it is part of the same denomination.

 On the other hand, Charlie has a very rare limited edition pokemon collection card, produced in 2005 and kept in perfect condition.
 All these conditions make the card a very rare, if not unique and, as a consequence, **non-fungible**.